anatomiesofintelligence/anatomiesofintelligence.github.io/lecture_preformance.md

 * [Pattern disruption](https://anatomiesofintelligence.github.io/posts/2018-11-6-monsters-unknown)

+> The catalogue interface is our platform to explore, through performance, how such a collection and an artisanal algorithmic toolkit can confront the idealized bodies of artificial intelligence — its fixed representational structures and opaque learning processes.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -